Collage of NEIWPCC staff with text Join a team working for clean water in the Northeast.

 To Apply

-Submit your cover letter, resume and writing sample by email to jobs@neiwpcc.org by May 10, 2026.
-Please reference #26-LCBP-005 in the email subject line.
-Accepting applications until the position is filled.
+Submit your cover letter, resume and an original authored professional writing sample by email to jobs@neiwpcc.org by July 19, 2026.
+Please reference #26-LCBP-006 in the email subject line.
+Accepting applications until the position is filled, in-person interviews will begin the first week of August.

 Formerly called the New England Interstate Water Pollution Control Commission, in 2020 we adopted the acronym NEIWPCC as our formal name.